Greenest Block in Brooklyn Contest

 The Brooklyn Urban Gardener (BUG) certificate program is a ten-week course of interconnected workshops that cover the basics in urban gardening and community greening.
 Certified BUG graduates volunteer to support a variety of community-based projects.

 Community Garden Alliance

-The Community Garden Alliance is a collaborative network of community gardeners who participate in sharing technical assistance, plant swaps, workshops on sustainable horticultural practices, networking parties, and much more.
+The Community Garden Alliance is a collaborative network of community gardeners in Brooklyn who participate in sharing technical assistance, plant swaps, workshops on sustainable horticultural practices, networking parties, and much more.